navikt/isdialogmote/README.md

 ![Build status](https://github.com/navikt/isdialogmote/workflows/main/badge.svg?branch=master)

 # isdialogmote
-Isdialogmote is a backend service for handling of DialogmoteInnkallinger.
-Dialogmoteinnkallinger are handled by SYFO-veiledere in Syfomodiaperson(https://github.com/navikt/syfomodiaperson) in Modia.
+Isdialogmote is a backend service for handling DialogmoteInnkallinger.
+Dialogmoteinnkallinger are created and edited by SYFO-veiledere in Syfomodiaperson(https://github.com/navikt/syfomodiaperson) in Modia.

-TODO: Info on why nærmesteleder isn't persisted in application
+Note! isdialogmote persist the virksomhet for a dialogmote, but never the nærmeste leder.
+This is because the sykmeldt-nærmeste leder relation can change at any time, also after a dialogmote has been created.
+This means that to get for example a nærmeste leder's email, we always have to get the relation and its accompanying information from the application that holds the most current information: narmesteleder.

 ## Technologies used
 * Docker